matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 And his best tool is, in fact, his eyes.
 And so there is story after story, poor Watson will say: you seem to have seen something I did not see.
-And Holmes will say: well we both looked at the same thing, but I did in fact deduce a bit more.
+And Holmes will say: well we both looked at the same thing, but I did in fact deduce a little bit more.

 [Time 0:09:14]

 ```
  Problems may be solved
  in the study which have
   baffled all those who
 have sought a solution by
  the aid of their senses.

 The Five Orange Pips